The Challenge: In modern Western culture, there is a strong pressure to strive for happiness.

 1. People pursue happiness in all the wrong places

 In terms of your own happiness, there are better and worse goals.
-And money, fame and image are definitely the worse ones.
-Unfortunately, our culture, media and advertising industry seem to do everything they can to make sure that you only strive for these material goals in life.
+Money, fame, and image are definitely the worst ones.
+Unfortunately, our culture, media, and advertising industry seem to do everything they can to make sure that you only strive for these material goals in life.
 Freedom from the chains of happy-happy starts with choosing your own goals.

 So evil!
 The researchers in effect made people value happiness more to see how this affected their feelings after watching the film.
 It turned out that it did affect their feelings: Those people reading the above statement reported being less happy after watching the film than other people watching the same film.
 In other words, valuing happiness made them feel less happy.
 The reason: They reported being disappointed with their own feelings.
 Perhaps the film clip made them smile a bit, but they would have wanted to derive even more happiness from it, and this made them frustrated.

-This is why the western obsession with happiness is so dangerous.
+This is why the Western obsession with happiness is so dangerous.
 It can make us disappointed with our own feelings.
-We want to be happy, because our culture tells us that we should be happy.
+We want to be happy because our culture tells us we should be happy.
 This desire for happiness makes us enjoy less whatever positive feelings we have.

 Remember: Those people telling you that you ought to be happy are in effect making you less happy.

 3. You ignore other people and become more lonely

 Can the pursuit of happiness make you lonely?
 Yes, says one research study that found that the more people value happiness, the lonelier they feel on a daily basis.
 Furthermore, when people were manipulated to value happiness (by reading the same note as above), they reported feeling more lonely than other groups.
 This shows that it is the valuing of happiness that leads to loneliness and not the other way around.
 So, while being happy can be good for building social connections, wanting to be happy can actually have the opposite effect.